top of page

 When I moved into political and community organizing, I stepped into a different kind of safety work: community safety through collective power.
 Whether working to pass local nondiscrimination protections, pushing back against over-policing, equipping people with tools to organize, or sustaining coalitions to defend our communities, organizing was where I found steadiness.
 When political forces weaponize our identities, rhetoric becomes dangerous, and laws erode our rights, our coalitions come together.
 When any of us are targeted and unsafe, all of us are unsafe.

 Alongside this work, I grew into more literal community safety roles.
 From 2009–2012, I served as a legal observer and clinic defender in Charlotte.
-In 2014, that work expanded to tracking Klan rallies across the state.
+In 2014, that work expanded to tracking Klan rallies across North Carolina.
 I still track bad actors, train people to recognize threat symbols, support digital security, and help communities prepare for moments of risk.
 More recently, that has included anti-ICE patrol trainings and being present when immigration agents terrorize neighbors.
 Today, I also work with small Prides on creating safety plans for their events.
 It matters that we know who is around us with the intention to cause harm.

 But beyond identifying and responding to threats, or mitigating risks, safety is about reclaiming power that has been denied to us.
 It’s about ensuring people can exist with agency and equal treatment, especially when systems try to isolate us.
 Many of the core organizing tools I learned were locked behind expensive fellowships and workshops accessible only to paid organizers.
 Part of my work now is putting those tools in as many hands as possible.